 Ginger recently started working with Gail to improve her business.
 Gail asked her to talk a little about why she decided she needed coaching.
 “I wanted to take the business to the next level,” Ginger explained.
 “I knew we were capable of so much more, but I knew we couldn’t get there alone.”
 You need to seek out partners who can help you see the things you don’t.

 Erin was interested in what Ginger wanted to accomplish in writing her book.
-Ginger said she wanted her story to be an encouragement to other women and to show how the environments we live in can be more caring, inspiring and supportive.
-She also is looking to expand the firm’s reach into other markets and saw the book as a way to connect with a broader audience.
+Ginger said she wanted her story to be an encouragement to other women.
+She wants to show how the environments we live in can be more caring, inspiring and supportive.
+She also is looking to expand the firm’s reach into other markets.
+She sees the book as a way to connect with a broader audience.

-Toward the end of the conversation, Gail prompted Ginger to tell the story of how she purchased and renovated an abandoned fire station, turning it into offices for her firm, a group of executive suites for entrepreneurs, and a spectacular event space.
+Toward the end of the conversation, Gail prompted Ginger to tell the story of how she purchased and renovated an abandoned fire station.
+Ginger turned it into offices for her firm, a group of executive suites for entrepreneurs, and a spectacular event space.
 Now known as the Urban Firehouse, it has become the hottest event space in the Dallas-Fort Worth area.

 Wrapping things up, Gail and Erin asked Ginger for three thoughts to leave with listeners.
 She said,